eyzi/bevy-study/examples/tetris/README.md

 - Tetromino shape and rotation system
 - Better project structure
 - Usage of window icon
+- Block stacking

 ## Flaws
 - Memory usage seems to grow by about 8Kb per second.
-I suspect this is due to the use of Vectors but I have not confirmed yet
+I suspect this is due to the use of Vectors but I have not confirmed yet (seems like this is a memory leak with Camera2dBundle)
-- No collission system yet
-- No popping of next tetromino yet